borkdude/blog/source/_posts/2014-09-25-figwheel-keep-Om-turning.markdown

 published: true
 categories: [clojurescript, figwheel, om]
 ---
-Combining figwheel, Om and Ring in one application
+How to combine figwheel, Om and Ring in one application
 ## tl;dr
 In this article you will find a configuration of figwheel with Om and a Ring server in one application.